quixoticmonk/thoughts/PITCHME.md

 ---

 ### What we learnt
-- Find the toolset that works for your team
+- Find the toolset that works for your team.
+Don't get stuck on the word "Framework"
 - Automated test execution is a way to augment testing.
 - Exploratory Testing
-- Avoid Waste
+- Eliminate Waste
 - Don't stop at automated functional test execution :
   - Accessibility tests
   - Performance Tests